This article reviews how to set affiliate commission rates, track affiliate performance, and understand affiliate payout options.

-You can also use the Add Filter option to filter for sales by specific affiliates, by specific users, for specific courses, or other various metrics.
+You can also use the Add Filter option to filter for sales by specific affiliates, by specific users, for specific products, or other various metrics.

 When affiliates earn commission, they need a way to receive their earnings.
 The affiliate payout options available are determined by your school’s payment gateways and BackOffice settings.
 (Learn more about payment gateways and BackOffice).

-Essentially, if you have BackOffice enabled (which is available on either Teachable Payments or the Monthly Payment Gateway), Teachable will automatically pay out your affiliates and handle affiliate tax forms.
+Essentially, if you have BackOffice enabled (which is available on either teachable:pay or the Monthly Payment Gateway), Teachable will automatically pay out your affiliates and handle affiliate tax forms.
 If you have BackOffice disabled, you are responsible for paying out your own affiliates and handling affiliate tax forms.